qcade/ruby-driver-dse/README.md

 #### Configuring the Client
 To enable kerberos authentication with DSE nodes, set the `auth_provider` of the cluster to a `Dse::Auth::Providers::GssApi` instance.
 The following example code shows all the ways to set this up.
-This example is also available in the examples directory.

 ```ruby
 require 'dse'